 Peacebuilding in Colombia: Lessons in Reconciliation

 This is the second in a series of blogs on peacebuilding in Colombia.
-Read the first blog here.
+View the full series here.

 In the wake of conflict, communities and governments must determine how to live in the muddy realities of harm, hurt, and reconciliation – and often against the backdrop of the involvement, perspectives, and interests of the international community and funders.

 These complexities are highlighted in Colombia, which is six years out from the signing of a peace agreement and has recently launched a Truth Commission report that details the violence committed during the conflict.
 Citizens, individually and collectively, are committed to looking for a way forward for their country while accepting the difficult truth that they must live in community with those who did them harm.